jtomchak/real-world-react/README.md

 * http PUT method for '/user' to save user data
 * Click to logout action that will remove currentUser and redirect
 * Still need to reset LocalStore, so currently, logging out then refreshing will infact log you back in. d'oh

+# Part 15
+* Setting Form that takes currentUser and onSubmitForm as props.
+* Lifecyles for componentWillMount **AND** componentWillRecieveProps
+* Merge objects in willMount before a render, that 'setState' won't work
+* and that meowdium is super amazing